Victor-YG/ransac_solver/README.md

 ```

 ```
-// how to fit the ModelParams given the list of selected elements ModelParams Fit(std::vector<Element> elements) {}
+// how to fit the ModelParams given the list of selected elements and weights ModelParams Fit(const std::vector<Element>& elements, const std::vector<float>& weights) {}
 ```

 ```
-// judge whether the input element is inlier or outlier. bool IsInlier(const Element& element, float& score) {}
+// judge whether the input element is inlier or outlier. bool IsInlier(const Element& element, float& loss) {}
-// you can also return a score used in the solver for judging how good the parameter fits the list of elements.
-If judging by counting inlier, simply set 1 for inlier and 0 for outlier.
+// you can also return a loss used in the solver for judging how good the parameter fits the list of elements.
+If judging by counting inlier, simply set 0 for inlier and 1 for outlier.
-// only score of inlier will be added to total score.
+// only loss of inlier will be added to total loss.
-// if using loss metric, set score to be the negative of the loss.
 ```

 4. In your main routine,